Skip to content

 Modern townhouse $6,000–$12,000 Less surface area, simpler profiles

 These prices include labour, surface preparation, primer where required, and two topcoats of premium exterior paint such as Dulux Weathershield.
 Paint materials are typically included in exterior quotes.
-For two-storey homes, add 40–60% to these figures — see our two-storey house painting cost guide for a full breakdown.
+For two-storey homes, add 40–60% to these figures, see our two-storey house painting cost guide for a full breakdown.
+If you’re ready to book, our house painters, exterior work page has photos and a free quote form.

 Interior painting is priced either by the room or as a whole-home package.
 Whole-home pricing is almost always better value because the painter can work efficiently without mobilising and demobilising for each room separately.
+Our interior painting service page covers scope and process.
 The table below covers 2026 Melbourne interior painting costs.

 Scope Cost Range Includes